Tylerrrrrrrrrrrrrrr/a-ps1-emu/README.md

-# jspcsx
+# PS1EMU
-pcsx in a browser
+ps1 emulator in the browser online only

+Stole from tjwei/pcsxjs:master

+The demo is this:
 Demo:  https://tjwei.github.io/pcsxjs